-2. Open the book and turn it around so that all the students in the reading circle will be able to see the pictures on the pages as you read.
+- 2. Open the book and turn it around so that all the students in the reading circle will be able to see the pictures on the pages as you read.
 Read slowly, with expression, and pause before turning the pages to give the students a moment to think about what they just heard and to look at the illustrations.
-You may want to walk around the room as you read to let everyone see the illustrations up close.

-3. Each time you pause to have students make predictions, ask these questions:
+You may want to walk around the room as you read to let everyone see the illustrations up close. - 3.
+Each time you pause to have students make predictions, ask these questions:

 What do you think will happen next in the story?
 Why do you think so?
 What details from the story are you using to make your prediction?

-For instance, when the fairies seek the Wise Man for the first time, ask students: What do you think the Wise Man will tell the fairies?
+For instance, when Fatima's father tells her they are going on a journey, ask students: What do you think will happen on this journey?
 When students give their ideas, ask: Why do you think so?